Yield management: Railways

 While railways traditionally sold fully flexible tickets that were valid on all trains on a given day or even trains on several days, deregulation and (partial) privatization introduced yield management in the United Kingdom as well as for high speed services in Germany or France.
 Tickets for the same route can be as cheap as €19 but also go into the triple digits depending on departure time, demand, and the time the ticket is booked.

 Skiing

 Yield Management has shown increasing popularity in the ski industry, especially in the North American markets.
 This ranges from non-physical rate fences, including age and validity differentiation to fully dynamic prices.
 Determinants of such variable prices include date-specific expected demand factors (institutional and public holidays, weekends, weather, size and accessibility of the resort, etc.)

-Pet Boarding
+Pet boarding

-With predictable demand far outnumbering fixed supply in the professional pet boarding industry, Yield Management has become an ever-popular practice for this segment of businesses.
-Much like the hotel industry, these systems help gauge which restrictions to implement, e.g. length of stay, non-refundable rate, or close to arrival, while also ensuring they are selling rooms and services at the right price, to the right person, at the right time.
+With predictable demand far outnumbering fixed supply in the professional pet boarding industry, yield management has become an ever-popular practice for this segment of businesses.
+Much like the hotel industry, those systems help gauge which restrictions to implement, such as length of stay, non-refundable rate, or close to arrival, and also ensuring they are selling rooms and services at the right price to the right person at the right time.